 The Facilities Planning Council (FPC) is responsible for Capital Project policy and governance.
 The FPC reviews and ultimately approves (subject to presidential review) all Capital Project needs requests and adopts a priority order of projects for completion.
 The FPC consists of the following voting members:

-- Vice President/ COO – Chair
+- Associate Vice President/Chief Planning and Facilities Officer – Chair

 - Vice President/ Chief Financial Officer